kayrules/minima/README.md

-**Minima** is an open source fully local RAG.
+**Minima** is an open source fully local RAG, with ability to integrate with ChatGPT and MCP.
+Minima can also be used as a RAG on-premises.

-Minima supports 2 modes right now.
-You can use fully local (minimal) installation or you can use custom GPT to query your local documents via chat GPT.
+Minima supports 3 modes right now.
+You can use fully local (minimal) installation, you can use Custom GPT to query your local documents via ChatGPT and use an Anthropic Claude for for querying local files.

+**For MCP usage, please be sure that your local machines python is >=3.10 and 'uv' installed.**

 1. Create a .env file in the project’s root directory (where you’ll find env.sample).
 Place .env in the same folder and copy all environment variables from env.sample to .env.